JayaAnim/cpp_http_server/README.md

 ## Error-Handling
 If a user navigates to an invalid path the server will respond with a not found page (404.html), which will notify the user that the path is invalid.
 This page will also have a link to easily navigate back to the home page (/).

-The only time the server will halt itself completely is on start up if the function ```bind```, ```listen``` or ```socket``` (for the server file descriptor) fail.
+The only time the server will halt itself completely is on during start-up if the function ```bind```, ```listen``` or ```socket``` (for the server file descriptor) fail.
 This is because the server needs a clean start up to avoid errors, if a client connection gives errors the server will not shut down, it will simply close the connection and wait for the next client.

 > [!NOTE]
 > The only error likely to be encountered is ```[ERROR] could not bind address for server: Address already in use```.
 This occurrs occassionally if the server was just ran and then re-ran again.
 This is intended and prevents the program from crashing.